CP1401/Practicals/prac_01/README.md

-# Practical 01 - Problem solving and algorithms
+# Practical 01 - Problem Solving and Algorithms

 **Welcome to practicals!**